Skip to main content

 prompt

-Audit app/about/page.tsx for accessibility.
-List every contrast ratio below 4.5:1, every interactive element missing aria-label, and every heading that breaks hierarchy.
-Do not fix anything yet — just report.
+Audit /about for accessibility.
+List every contrast ratio below 4.5:1, every interactive element missing a label, and every heading that breaks hierarchy.
+Do not fix anything yet - just report.

 Slash commands worth remembering